untangled-enigma/zKshatriya-UI/README.md

-# Proof of Treasure (PoT)
+# zKshatriya
-A treasure hunt game powered by zero knowledge proofs
+A open world game powered by zero knowledge proofs.

+> More info coming soon